umerzia-7001/Foodies-Find-restaurants-near-you/README.md

 1. Clone the repo
 2. Open the app in the latest version of Xcode.
 3. Sign up for the Yelp API here: https://www.yelp.com/developers
-4. Check out the YouTube video to start building the app.
+4. Replace the api key in Services/YelpApiService file.